corda/corda/CONTRIBUTING.md

 * **Maintainability**: If the feature will require ongoing maintenance (eg support for a particular brand of database), we may ask you to accept responsibility for maintaining this feature.
 * **Non-duplicative**: If the contribution duplicates features that already exist or are already in progress, you may be asked to work with the project maintainers to reconcile this.
 As the major contributor to Corda, many [R3](https://r3.com) employees will be working on features at any given time.
 To avoid surprises and foster transparency, our work tracking system, [Jira](https://r3-cev.atlassian.net/projects/CORDA/summary), is public.
 In addition, the maintainers and developers on the project are available on the [design](https://cordaledger.slack.com/messages/C3J04VC3V/) channel of our [Slack](https://slack.corda.net/) and they would be delighted to discuss any work you plan to do.

 **Advice to contributors**: You are encouraged to join our [Slack](https://slack.corda.net/), observe the [Pull Request](https://github.com/corda/corda/pulls) process in action, contribute to code reviews and start by submitting small changes.
+[This page](https://docs.corda.net/head/contributing.html) in our docsite shares tips on how to identify areas in which to contribute, and outlines the mechanics for doing so.

 ## Project Leadership and Maintainers